quabot/quabot.github.io/docs/home.md

 > Create a discord server your way

 QuaBot is the bot you need in your server.
 Our many commands allow you to create the perfect server for you.
-We have everything you could ask for within a bot, with even more on the way.
+We have everything you could ask for from a bot, with even more on the way.

-> This wiki is a work-in-progress :)
-NO pages have been checked and most are filled with outdated info from v2
+This wiki is used to display commands and how they can be used.
+If you want to help extending this wiki, please join [our discord server](https://quabot.net/redirects/discord.html).